fedenicolo/PCSC_fourier/README.md

 # Project name : PCSC_fourier
-The goal of the PCSC_fourier project is to provide a set of easy-to-use tools for basic audio and image processing using object-oriented C++.
+The goal of the PCSC_fourier project is to provide a set of easy-to-use tools for basic audio and image processing, leveraging the power of Fourier transforms and customizable filters, using object-oriented C++.

 ## Instructions to Build the Project